- Sat, 02 MarPlease sign up for Zoom link02 Mar 2024, 08:15 – 9:20Please sign up for Zoom link

-In our first ten weeks we've had 4,900 session sign-ups to 120 workouts from more than 1150 people - from Los Angeles to Sydney, aged 13 to 77, and from complete novice to some of the sport's best-known names.
-More than 2/5ths of people who have joined a session don't think of themselves as rowers - and some have even joined on a bike!
+In six months we've had just short of 30,000 session sign-ups to nearly 450 workouts from more than 4000 people - from Los Angeles to Sydney, aged 13 to 92, and from complete novice to some of the sport's best-known names.
+Nearly half of those who have joined a session don't think of themselves as rowers - and some have even joined on a bike!
 Many have learned a lot from some of the world's best-ever exponents of the sport, and all of them have loved the sense of community that comes from training with others.
 Our average growth rate for weekly session sign-ups and new members since the first week is 30% a week.
 People are finding it fun.

 Our aim is to get to a point where we have a full schedule of work-outs across the day so that there is always something you can join, wherever you are in the world.
 Although the times listed are GMT, we are always on the search for people who can host workouts that are convenient for people all over the world.
 Whether you find yourself joining one person or 150 people depends on what the take-up is in your timezone, so let people know they can join, and let us know what you would like to see or if you can facilitate a workout where you are!